sakurakhadag/warmspringwinds.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Daniil Pakhomov, a PhD student at Johns Hopkins University.
+Hi, I am Daniil Pakhomov, PhD student at Johns Hopkins University.
 My main research interests are Computer Vision, Deep Learning, Machine Learning.
 To be more specific, I focus on Object Detection and Segmentation in general and for Medical Images.